alecmalloc/webserve/readme.md

 - Custom error pages

 - maximum max body size location specific _locationConf->getClientMaxBodySize() for upload kinda like this IDK if nessary ?
+- Make for post extraction of content if multi line dont know if nessary tho ?
 **Integration Points:** Will need to work with Moritz on CGI implementation and Alec for request/response flow

 ## Shared Tasks